Kim-Yoonhyok/Kim-Yoonhyok/README.md

 -------------------------
 💻 I'm an aspiring Full Stack Developer
-📚 I'm studying Management Engineering at the University of Waterloo 📝 I have a deep passion for frontend and machine learning 🔭 Working on developing my skills and becoming a better programmer 🌟 Main languages: Python, Javascript
+📚 I'm studying Management Engineering at the University of Waterloo 📝 I have a deep passion for frontend developing and machine learning 🔭 Working on developing my skills and becoming a better programmer 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, Javascript
+🚩 Interested in Full Stack Machine Learning Application development ⚡ Love to play Soccer, badminton and going to the gym!

 ```
 <hr/>

 <h3 align="center">👨‍💻 Programming Languages<h3>